draeger-lab/insilico-docs/docs/howtos/plugins.rst

    - If you followed the recommended style you will have to insert the symbolic name of your plugin

 Verify the setup by running :code:`mvn clean verify` in the root project of InSilico.
-When the build succeds you should see the name or the symbolic name of your plugin in the final result list.
+When the build succeeds you should see the name or the symbolic name of your plugin in the final result list.